gstark0/Universal-DC-GAN/README.md

 ## Overview

 Hello!
 This is an implementation of Deep Convolutional Generative Adversarial Network in TensorFlow.
-It is made to be simple, intuitive and as fast at training as possible.
+It is made to be simple, intuitive and fast.

 ## Getting Started